 Complete List of Atticus Features

-Atticus is packed full of features, so for this review we’re going to break down all of them one by one.
+Atticus is packed full of features, so for this review I'm going to break down all of them one by one.

 1. Cross Platform Use

 This is, by far, the strongest feature that authors have been asking for.
 Vellum does not work on Windows and only works on Mac.
 Plus, their website even says that they do not plan to create a Windows version, so waiting is not an option, which is crazy to me.

 Atticus, on the other hand, is available not just for Mac, but for Windows, Linux, Chromebooks, as well as in your Internet browser.